 - Use when the goal is to show an inline message pertinent to the surrounding content.

 An inline alert can be displayed to any appropriate audience group.

 Custom patterns are not pre-established targeting opportunities.
-If you are interested in creating a custom targeting experience, please reach out to the Digital Design System Team or via this form with the details of your request and they will help you to establish the framework for the new design.
+If you are interested in creating a custom targeting experience, please reach out to the design system team or via this form with the details of your request and they will help you to establish the framework for the new design.